 Polycystic ovary syndrome (PCOS) is not a disease in the usual sense; rather, it is a collection of symptoms that can affect a person's reproductive health and heart health, and it can have other significant effects on health and lifestyle.
 It affects about 6% to 15% of people assigned female at birth in their reproductive years.
 Its risk factors are not well known, but heredity does play a role.

 The causes of PCOS are unknown.
 Researchers believe that insulin resistance and an imbalance of male hormones (e.g., testosterone) and female hormones (e.g., estrogens and progestins, those important for the menstrual cycle) contribute to the development of this condition.
 Research suggests a family history of PCOS, may be a risk factor for its development.

 There are many possible symptoms, and you can have PCOS without having all of them.
 Some of the common symptoms include:

 - unwanted hair growth or loss

 Symptoms most commonly associated with PCOS are unwanted hair growth and irregular menstrual periods.
-Women may have fewer menstrual periods (oligomenorrhea) or miss their periods for 6 months or more (amenorrhea).
+Affected people may have fewer menstrual periods (oligomenorrhea) or miss their periods for 6 months or more (amenorrhea).
 When they do have their period, they may have prolonged or heavy bleeding.

-Many women do not know they have PCOS until they try to become pregnant.
+Many people do not know they have PCOS until they try to become pregnant.
 Infertility is an issue for about 75% of those with PCOS.
-If these women do become pregnant, they are at an increased risk of complications and of miscarriage.
+If these people do become pregnant, they are at an increased risk of complications and of miscarriage.
 About half of those with PCOS have acanthosis nigricans (a grey-brown skin discoloration), signifying that the body has too much insulin.

-Up to 50% of women with PCOS are obese, and in many cases the extra body weight is centered around the abdomen.
+At least 50% of people with PCOS have an unhealthy body weight, and in many cases the extra body weight is centered around the abdomen.
 Central obesity increases the risk of developing many conditions, including: